Christian Schaffner

-Christian John Eizmendi Schaffner (born September 25, 2000) is an American professional soccer player who plays a defender for Philippines Football League team Stallion Laguna.
+Christian John Eizmendi Schaffner (born September 25, 2000) is a professional soccer player who plays a defender for Philippines Football League team One Taguig.
+Born in the United States, he is eligible to represent the Philippines internationally.

 Youth career

 Schaffner was born in Palo Alto, California, and played soccer for Junipero Serra High School.
 In 2016, he temporarily moved to Zaragoza, Spain to learn the language and culture and played for the youth team of CF Hernán Cortés, returning for another year in 2018.

 Club career

 College career

 After spending time in Spain, Schaffner first played college soccer at Ithaca College in 2019, playing four matches in only one season due to the COVID-19 pandemic.
 In 2021, he transferred to Academy of Art University, playing two years and making 33 appearances before graduating.

 Early club career

 While playing soccer at both Ithaca and Academy of Art, he played club soccer for Bay Cities, who were at the time participating in the National Independent Soccer Association.
 After graduating, he played for the San Francisco Glens.